kshedden/stats206/introds/content/topics/what_is_statistics.md

 _first principles_ approach to research aims to answer questions using logical deduction and theory.
-Logical deduction and theory do play important roles in data science, but in data science we prefer as much as possible to "let the data speak for itself", rather than beginning with a very specific theoretical framework with the expectation that the data will fit cleanly into this framework.
+Logical deduction and theory do play important roles in data science, but in data science we prefer as much as possible to "let the data speak for itself".

 Data science and statistics are "methodological" subjects, meaning that they focus on developing methods, tools, and approaches for conducting empirical investigations.
 A primary aim of data science is to develop an understanding of the strengths and limitations of various methods for analyzing data.
+Thus, data science is to some extent a "meta subject" which focuses on the merits of different approaches for learning about reality.

-While there is a very active theoretical branch of data science that deals with "pure" questions outside of the context of any application, this course will primarily develop the tools of statistics and data science through case studies that are set in various application domains.
+There is a very active theoretical branch of data science that deals with "pure" questions about data analysis that exist outside the context of any specific application.
+However this course will primarily develop the tools of statistics and data science through case studies that are set in various application domains.
 There is also a more abstract dimension to this course, because we will see that statistical tools often have properties that hold regardless of the specific type of data or application context in which the tool is applied.

 Uncertainty in data analysis
 ----------------------------